vonhraban/docs-1/index.md

 ## Overview

-The main piece of software provided is [Micro](https://github.com/micro/micro), is a microservice toolkit.
+The main piece of software provided is [Micro](https://github.com/micro/micro), a microservice toolkit.

 The toolkit is composed of the following components: